St. Peter's Episcopal Church

 Sunday School at 9 am explores the riches of our faith through a variety of dynamic programs and books.
-We offer Godly Play/Children's Chapel for 4 years through 3rd grade students (begins at 9:45; children rejoin their parents at 10:30, during The Peace), a newly formed class for 4th and 5th graders (with the name of the class to be chosen by them), Rite 13 for those in 6th and 7th grades, and Young Adult Classes for high school students.
+We offer Godly Play/Children's Chapel for 4 years through 3rd grade students (begins at 9:45; children rejoin their parents at 10:30, during The Peace), a newly formed class for 4th and 5th graders, Rite 13 for those in 6th and 7th grades, and Young Adult Classes for high school students.

 Parish Nursery for infants and toddlers, 8:45 - 11:45 am